 Training and Educational Materials

 This actually works in two directions.
 Not only can you deduct training and educational materials for your clients as an expense, but you can do the same with similar expenses for yourself.
 For example, let’s say that you have to take training courses in connection with your work as a personal trainer.
-The cost of those courses could be tax-deductible.
-But if you also have training videos or apps that you provide for your clients, you may be able to expense those as well.
+The cost of those courses could be tax deductible.
+But if you also have training videos or apps that you provide for your clients, you may be able to deduct those as well.

 Auto and Travel Expenses